Academic Essays

 • Empiricism.”
 In The International Encyclopedia of Anthropology, Edited by Hilary Callan, Wiley-Blackwell, 2018.

 • The Anthropology of Corruption: Wenner-Gren Symposium Supplement 18.”
-In Current Anthropology, 2018: S1–S3.
+Current Anthropology 58, no. S18 (2018): S1–S3.

 • Human Colonization of Asia in the Late Pleistocene: Wenner-Gren Symposium Supplement 17.”
-In Current Anthropology, 2017: S371–S372.
+Current Anthropology 58, no. S17 (2017): S371–S372.

 • Affect Theory and the Empirical.”
-In Annual Review of Anthropology, 2016: 18.1–18.16.
+Annual Review of Anthropology 45 (2016): 18.1–18.16.

 • The Art of Noticing.”
-In SOJOURN: Journal of Social Issues in Southeast Asia, 2016: 575–621.
+SOJOURN: Journal of Social Issues in Southeast Asia 31, no. 2 (2016): 575–621.

 • Introduction: About Time.”
-In Anthropological Quarterly, 2015: 241–250.
+Anthropological Quarterly 88, no. 2 (2015): 241–250.

 • Real Food.”
-In Hau: Journal of Ethnographic Theory, 2015: 541–546.
+Hau: Journal of Ethnographic Theory 5, no. 1 (2015): 541–546.

 • Both Places at Once.”
 In Producing Indonesia: The State of the Field of Indonesian Studies, Edited by Eric Tagliacozzo, Southeast Asia Program Publications, 2014.

 • Affect: Provocation.”
-In Cultural Anthropology Online, 2013.
+Cultural Anthropology Online 2013.

 • Commentary: What Affect Produces.”
-In American Ethnologist, 2012: 688–691.
+American Ethnologist 39, no. 4 (2012): 688–691.

 • In Defense of Ambivalence.”
-In Michigan Discussions in Anthropology, 2010.
+Michigan Discussions in Anthropology 18, no. 1 (2010).

 • Kinship, Capital, and the Unsettling of Assumptions: Contemporary Anthropology and the Study of Family Enterprise and Entrepreneurship.”
 In Advances in Entrepreneurship, Firm Emergence, and Growth, Edited by Alex Stewart, Emerald Group Publishing, 2010: 277–283.